This term we will be reading The Firework Maker's Daughter by Philip Pullman

 Try to take part in our River reading challenge!

-We are challenging you to read 1000 minutes this term.
+We are challenging you to read 500 minutes this time.
 Every time you read for ten minutes ask an adult to sign your challenge sheet.
-Hand your completed sheet to Miss Bray to be invited for hot chocolate!
+Hand your completed sheet to in to be invited for hot chocolate and a story!

 At River, our books are organised into coloured book bands and include books from a wide range of schemes.